-Prof. Nabi’s teaching interests include social influence, health communication, communication and emotion, and mass media effects.
+Prof. Nabi’s teaches courses in persuasion, communication and emotion, health communication, and mass media effects.
 Her current research projects focus on media use to mitigate stress and enhance well-being, emotional sequencing in persuasive messages, the emotional framing of health news.